george-hawkins/vscode-esp-idf-esp-now/README.md

 If I opened a `screen` session corresponding to the USB port of the board that was also connected to the UART-to-USB converter, I could see the same output there as the output echoed in the UART-to-USB converter `screen` session but pressing keys in that session (or in the session corresponding to the second board) didn't result in anything.

 **Update:** it turns out that the relationship between the hardware UART0 and the USB serial interface are weaker than I thought.
 I think it's more a case of things being actively copied from one to the other rather than them being separate views on the same thing.
-On looking at how the underlying, I found its using the low-level function `usb_serial_jtag_ll_read_rxfifo` (see [`usb_serial_jtag.c:54`](https://github.com/micropython/micropython/blob/f74131134c7af52638348c65ecf1be5e769a5f4b/ports/esp32/usb_serial_jtag.c#L54)).
+On looking at how the underlying C code in MicroPython works, I found its using the low-level function `usb_serial_jtag_ll_read_rxfifo` (see [`usb_serial_jtag.c:54`](https://github.com/micropython/micropython/blob/f74131134c7af52638348c65ecf1be5e769a5f4b/ports/esp32/usb_serial_jtag.c#L54)).
 After a little more digging I found that in general, you shouldn't use this function directly but should instead use `usb_serial_jtag_read_bytes`.

 I then found that fortunately a example for this functionality had just fairly recently been added to the esp-idf repo in [`examples/peripherals/usb_serial_jtag/usb_serial_jtag_echo`](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb_serial_jtag/usb_serial_jtag_echo).